Humberstone and Hamilton: Medieval and later history

+There was a Roman villa at or close to the site of the medieval village of Hamilton.
+Hamilton was not mentioned in Domesday Book (1086) The medieval village was a chapelry of Barkby It was abandoned in the 15th century.
+Its site is marked by earthworks.
+Sites of the village streets,the manor and probably the chapel can be picked out.

-Most of the houses in Humberstone were built in the 1920s on land that used to be part of the estate of Humberstone Hall.
-Some of the gardens in the area bear testament to this as they still have parts of the century-old orchard trees in them.
+Many of the houses in Humberstone were built in the 1920s on land that used to be part of the estate of Humberstone Hall.
+Some of the gardens in the area bear testament to this as they still have some of the century-old orchard trees in them.

+Humberstone village was annexed to the city in 1935.The Netherhall Estate was built by the local authority (Leicester City Council) 1n the 1950s and 1960s.

-Humberstone was annexed to the city in 1935.
-In the late 1980s and early 1990s several private gardens were sold to property developers, but a combination of local hostility and a crash in the property market resulted in the land becoming disused.
+In the late 1980s and early 1990s several private gardens near to the old village were sold to property developers, but a combination of local hostility and a crash in the property market resulted in the land becoming disused.
 It has since been taken over by the council and converted into a public garden.

+The name Hamilton was revived for the new housing estate built on the A563 road, east of Rushey Mead in the 1980s.

-Humberstone Garden development
+Humberstone Garden Suburb

-The development of Humberstone Garden was based on the principles of the Garden city movement.
+The development of Humberstone Garden Suburb was based on the principles of the Garden city movement.
 Garden suburbs modified the principles of garden cities to allow for residential "garden suburbs" without the commercial and industrial components of the garden city.
-They were built on the outskirts of cities, in rural settings such as Humberstone.
+They were built on the outskirts of cities, in rural settings such as Humberstone.The Garden Suburb is sometimes known as the Garden City.
+The Leicester City Transport buses on Route 37 begun in 1938 had this name on the front.

 The Humberstone Garden Suburb is notable because it is the only example in which a UK workers cooperative has created a housing cooperative and built a housing estate for its members.
 The Anchor Tenants Housing Association was formed in 1887 by the workers cooperative of the Anchor Boot and Shoe Co-operative Society which was a cooperatively run boot and shoe works in Asfordby Street, Leicester.
 The members of the cooperative contributed a percentage of their wages and bought a plot of land just outside Leicester by the village of Humberstone and built 97 houses.
 The first houses were in use by 1908 and the Anchor employees were let houses by the association at a rent that was collected to cover the upkeep of the properties.
 The original houses were designed by George Hern in a roughcast cottage style at a density of seven to eight houses an acre.
 The suburb consists of houses in Lilac Avenue, Laburnum Road, Fern Rise, Chestnut Avenue and a part of Keyham Lane.
 The names of the new streets were chosen to emphasise the garden nature of the scheme.